TUDB-Labs/TuDB/docs/protocol-services-interface-design.md

 // Relationship extends Element and connects two nodes. message Relationship {
-  string id = 1
-  string name = 2;
+  // The following fields are inherited from Element but we write them here explictly since proto3 does not support inheritance. string id = 1 string name = 2;
-  // The graph associated with this relationship.
+  int32 graph_id = 3; // The graph ID associated with this relationship.
-  Graph graph = 3;
   repeated Property properties = 4;

   Node start_node = 5;